2020 Democratic hopeful Julián Castro rolls out immigration plan

-Presidential candidate Julián Castro proposed changing crossing the border without legal permission a civil violation instead of a misdemeanor crime in his first major policy platform, which he unveiled Tuesday.
+Presidential candidate Julián Castro proposed making it a civil violation, instead of a misdemeanor crime, to cross the border without legal permission in his first major policy platform unveiled Tuesday.

 “Migration should not be a criminal justice issue,” Castro said in his Medium post.
 “It’s time to end this draconian policy and return to treating immigration as a civil — not a criminal issue.”